swe-rashad/swe-rashad/README.md

 👋 Hi, I’m Rashad

 Welcome to my GitHub profile!
-I am a senior frontend developer with over 6+ years of experience, dedicated to creating web applications that enhance digital products for employees and customers.
+I am a  frontend developer with over 7+ years of experience, dedicated to creating web applications that enhance digital products for employees and customers.

 About Me